Dry Heat Sterilization Services

 Sterilization with mechanical, chemical, and biological verification are available to foot care nurses located on Cape Cod.
 Those who are interested are welcome to contact me with any questions.
 The cleaning process includes manual cleaning, ultrasonic cleaning, and dry heat sterilization at 170 degrees Celsius for 2 hours.
 Tools are placed in a dry heat self-seal sterilizer bag with chemical verification (a sticker that changes color to indicate sterilization).
 Biological indicator reports are available from weekly testing.
 Lubrication of movable parts (nipper hinges) is recommended prior to use.

-You are not required to sterilize your tools.
-(But consider various recommendations to do so, including the CDC.)
+In the United States, you are not required to sterilize your tools, but consider various recommendations to do so, including the CDC.

 Three factors influenced my decision to sterilize: